 Is obeying parents as important as the Bible makes it?
-Is disobedience worthy of death (Pr 20:20; 30:17; Deut 21:18-21; 27:16)?
+Is disobedience worthy of the death penalty (Pr 20:20; 30:17; Deut 21:18-21; 27:16)?
 Definitely!
-Even if violating a parent's laws does not bring severe direct consequences, God Himself demands strict obedience to uphold His appointed representatives, to provide for parental tranquility, and to introduce the child to authority for future prosperity.
-God Himself will destroy every rebel.
+Even if violating a parent’s laws does not bring severe direct consequences, God Himself demands strict obedience to uphold His ordained representatives, to provide for parental tranquility, and to introduce the child to authority for future prosperity.
+God Himself will destroy rebels.

-Though the present generation thinks fathers and mothers are outdated - emphasizing instead one-parent homes, same-sex unions, test tube cloning, and public zoo instruction, the word of God still stands as the always relevant and infinitely wise manual from our Creator (Ps 119:128; Is 8:20; I Tim 6:20-21).
+Though the present generation thinks fathers and mothers are outdated – emphasizing instead one-parent homes, same-sex marriages, test tube cloning, and public zoo instruction, the word of God still stands as the always relevant and infinitely wise manual from your Creator (Ps 119:128; Is 8:20; I Tim 6:20-21).
 Any efforts to compromise, despise, or overthrow its laws will bring confusion and destruction (Pr 29:18; Ps 9:17).

 Reader!
 Have you submitted yourself to the instruction and laws of your Father in heaven?
-If you neglect the preaching of His word, even your prayers become an abomination to God (Pr 28:9).
+If you neglect the preaching of His word, even your prayers become an abomination to Him (Pr 28:9).
 If you are not a prepared and focused hearer, He will strip you of any wisdom you think you have (Luke 8:18).
-And the blessing of hearing the truth preached is limited to those who are doers of what they hear (Jas 1:21-25).
+The blessing and reward of hearing the truth preached is only for those who obey what they hear (Ps 19:11; Jas 1:21-25).